waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Entered Route 2 (South) (T2069):** Arrived at (9,72) from Viridian City (19,1).
 Goal: Reach warp at (4,44) to Viridian Forest South Gate.

 - **Wild Battle (Viridian Forest, (19,37), T2133):** Defeated wild METAPOD.
 FURYFIST fainted.
 SPARKY EXP: 615 -> 645 (+30).
 GOTTSAMER EXP: 433 -> 463 (+30).

+## Viridian Forest NPC Notes (Turn 2205+)
+*   Youngster 6 (VIRIDIANFOREST_YOUNGSTER6) at (28,41) gave a tip: "I ran out of POKé BALLs to catch POKéMON with!
+You should carry extras!".
+Did not initiate a battle.